thna2020/TradingStrategy/Glossary.md

 > OTC

 - Over-the-counter (OTC) securities are securities that are not listed on a major exchange in the United States and are instead traded via a broker-dealer network, usually because many are smaller companies and do not meet the requirements to be listed on a formal exchange.
 There may be additional steps and fees when trading OTC securities because trades must be made through market makers who carry an inventory of securities to facilitate trading.
+- Over-the-Counter (OTC) trades for securities are transacted via a dealer network as opposed to on a centralized exchange such as NYSE.

 > Outperform the market